mitiku1/CapsNet-Keras/README.md

 Training
 ```
-python capsulenet.py --dataset dataset-directory --epochs epochs --batch_size  batch_size
+python capsulenet.py --dataset dataset-directory --epochs epochs --batch_size  batch_size --lr learning-rate
 ```
 If --dataset argument is not given then it is assumed that the dataset is found inside folder ./dataset .
+Other arguments are optional.
+The default value are  epochs = 50, batch size = 100, and learning rate = 0.001

 ### Dependancies